Snorkeling, swimming with turtles

 We’re going by car to the protected beaches of Tulum

-Pay attention to my screenshot.
+Pay attention to my screen.
 Just get to the conventional fork, here it shows you that you have to walk, but here you will pass by car, the road is concreted and there are allowed, no prohibitions up to the turtle beach.
-Follow the screen.
+Refer to the screen.

 At the entrance to the conservation area you will be stopped by the police-control and asked to remove many things that can be a barrier to accessing the area, including: